L200160090/Acer-E5-476G-Hackintosh-Clover/README.md

 6. Etc

 How to use:
-Just replace the clover folder in /EFI/Clover
+Just replace the clover folder in /EFI/Clover using this CLOVER folder

+Tested on : Mojave 10.14.5